lambda-extensions/parameter-store/README.md

 ## Contributing

-To add a new language implementation, see the [New Langauge doc](/docs/new-language.md).
+To add a new language implementation, see the [New Language doc](/docs/new-language.md).